Byzantine Empire under the Heraclian dynasty: Attempts to deal with religious controversies

 Clearly, Byzantium stood no chance whatsoever of defending herself against her opponents when bishops tore the Empire over theological debates.
 Constans II saw this and it seems that he had enough of it.
-In 648, Constans still only 18 years of age, declared an edict that no one would raise the monetheletism versus Chalcedon controversy under the pain of banishment, following an excommunication by the Pope Theodore I to the Patriarch of Constantinople Pyrrhus.
+In 648, Constans still only 18 years of age, declared an edict that no one would raise the monothelitism versus Chalcedon controversy under the pain of banishment, following an excommunication by the Pope Theodore I to the Patriarch of Constantinople Pyrrhus.
 When Theodore's successor, Martin I once again added fuel to the fire by summoning a council in condemnation of Monethelitism in October 648, he was arrested, brought to the capital and badly mistreated as a common criminal.
 In prison it is said that his mistreatment was "such that blood was on the floor."
 Finally, after being accused of treason and regicide he was banished to the Crimea.
 Such was the frustration of the Emperor.

 To the West

 Constans II decided to turn his attention to the West in the hope of achieving better luck.
 Whilst the Saracens were establishing themselves in former Byzantine territory, the Avars and Bulgars still remained along the Danube river, as did the Slavs, whose annual payment to the Empire was falling short.
 Constans II then decided to move his capital to Syracuse in Sicily in 662.
-Some say that this was to escape horrible visions of his brother whom he had murdered 2 years past.
+Some say that this was to escape horrible visions of his brother whom he had murdered two years past.
 His stay in Italy and Sicily can only be imagined as unpleasant for the locals.
-Everything of any value in Rome was requisitioned by the Byzantine army — even copper from the rooftops.
+Everything of any value in Rome was requisitioned by the Byzantine army—even copper from the rooftops.
 It was to many people's relief that Constans II was murdered while bathing by his Greek servant on 15 July 668.

 Constans II left the Empire in a worse state than he had found it.
 The Byzantine-Arab wars became increasingly one-sided and the immense resources of the Caliphate meant that any reconquest was now remotely unlikely — and more so whilst disunity through dissatisfied peasants and restless Bishops lingered on.